Luminoid/blog/source/_posts/Homebrew-Usage.md

 rlwrap is a 'readline wrapper', a small utility that uses the GNU readline library to allow the editing of keyboard input for any command.

 ### [scons](https://www.scons.org/)
-Substitute for classic 'make' tool with autoconf/automake functionality
+Substitute for classic `make` tool with autoconf/automake functionality

 ### [tesseract](https://github.com/tesseract-ocr/)
 OCR (Optical Character Recognition) engine